-School staff and volunteers will be given a copy of the Code of Conduct, the DfE guidance entitled 'Guidance for Safer Working Practice for Adults who with Children and Young People in Education Settings' issued in March, 2009, which will be discussed with them to ensure their understanding.
+School staff and volunteers will be given a copy of the Code of Conduct, the current DfE guidance entitled 'Guidance for Safer Working Practice for Adults who with Children and Young People in Education Settings', which will be discussed with them to ensure their understanding.
 They will be asked to sign a declaration confirming that they have read and understood the document and will follow the guidelines required to maintain professional boundaries at all times.